Beck–Fahrner syndrome: Diagnosis

 Beck–Fahrner syndrome shares clinical findings with several genetic disorders.
 These include Bainbridge–Ropers syndrome, Fragile X syndrome, Heyn–Sproul–Jackson syndrome, Kabuki syndrome, Luscan-Lumish syndrome, Malan syndrome, Sotos syndrome and Tatton-Brown–Rahman syndrome.
 There is no consensus on diagnostic criteria for Beck–Fahrner syndrome.
-Diagnosis involves confirming the presence of a pathogenic or likely pathogenic TET3 gene mutation in conjunction with identification of characteristic signs and symptoms.
+Diagnosis involves confirming the presence of a pathogenic or likely pathogenic TET3 gene variant in conjunction with identification of characteristic signs and symptoms.

-Various molecular and genetic testing methods are employed to identify mutations associated with Beck–Fahrner syndrome.
+Various molecular and genetic testing methods are employed to identify variants associated with Beck–Fahrner syndrome.
 These may include multigene panels incorporating the TET3 gene, whole genome sequencing, exome sequencing, sequence analysis, and single-gene testing followed by targeted gene deletion or duplication analysis.
 GeneReviews recommends exome sequencing as the preferred diagnostic test due to the recent identification of the condition and the limited availability of TET3 gene analysis on most multigene panels.

-Levy et al. (2021) discovered a distinct DNA methylation pattern or epigenetic signature (episignature)—demonstrating DNA hypermethylation—unique to pathogenic and likely pathogenic TET3 gene mutations.
+Levy et al. (2021) discovered a distinct DNA methylation pattern or epigenetic signature (episignature)—demonstrating DNA hypermethylation—unique to pathogenic and likely pathogenic TET3 gene variants.
 This episignature can be assessed through whole blood genome-wide DNA methylation analysis, and may serve as a tool to confirm the pathogenicity of a TET3 variant of uncertain significance.